ModdedGamers/ModdedGamers/README.md

 # Hi there!
-### I'm The Hedgehog, a sysadmin, FOSS enthusiast, NixOS user, and geek.
+### I'm Pyrox, a sysadmin, FOSS enthusiast, NixOS user, and geek.
 ### I'm interested in declarative systems management and self-hosting.
 ### Most of my projects are at [my git forge](https://git.thehedgehog.me)
 ---